fablabbcn/smartcitizen-docs/docs/hardware/Smart Citizen Kit.md

 ### Battery Status

 The SCK will display _user_ feedback via a set of LEDs.
 To show the battery status, we use the `STATUS` LED.
-There are two more LEDs, one that shows if the WiFi antenna is ON, or if there is data being transmitted via USB.
+There are two more LEDs, one that shows if the Wi-Fi antenna is ON, or if there is data being transmitted via USB.

 ![SCK LEDs](/assets/images/sck-leds.jpg){: style="max-width:400px !important"}